-- Flagging tape: Distinguish between renewal spurs and side shoots.
+- Flagging tape: To distinguish between renewal spurs and side shoots.

 Basic Terms of Pruning

-If you are new to growing grapes, you’ll want to be familiar with some of the basic terms of how to prune grapes.
+If you are new to growing grapes, you’ll want to become familiar with some of the basic terms of how to prune grape vines.
 This terminology will become second nature with time, but this glossary will help as you learn how to prune grape vines.

-- Shoot: the young stems and leaves that grow from buds on dormant wood; they are called canes when dormant in the winter.
+- Shoots: the young stems and leaves that grow from buds on dormant wood.

 - Cane: a dormant shoot.

-- Dormant season: The winter rest season when the grapevines are not growing but are storing up energy for spring growth; this is when you can remove up to 90 percent of growth from last year and diseased wood
+- Dormant season: the winter rest season when the grapevines are not growing but are storing up energy for spring growth; this is when you can remove up to 90 percent of growth from last year along with diseased wood.

 When to Prune Grape Vines